 Nicky is an evolutionary biologist with a focus on life history strategies and telomeres.
 Through studying dragons and snakes, Nicky seeks to determine the effects that telomeres have at a cellular level all the way to the evolution of species.
 She is now working in industry.

 Mel's PhD work investigated how the marsupial uterus prepares for pregnancy.
 She is currently a postdoctoral researcher at the University of Otago.

 Dr Oliver Griffith

-Oliver is now a collaborator at the University of Melbourne working on the evolution of amniote pregnancy for his DECRA research.
+Oliver's PhD was supervised by Mike Thompson, and he is a current collaborator.
+He is now a Lecturer at Macquarie University working on the evolution of amniote pregnancy for his DECRA research.

 Honours I (2018)